STILINSKI-ANAS/mongo_library/README.md

    This will start the server on [http://localhost:3000](http://localhost:3000).
 Open it in your browser to see the application.

 ## Usage
 To use Librain, navigate to the various sections through the dashboard.
-You can manage books, patrons, and view transactions from the respective modules.
+You can manage books and view transactions from the respective modules.

 ## Contributing
 Contributions to Librain are welcome!
 Whether it's bug fixes, new features, or improvements to documentation, we appreciate your help.